Occupancy Planes for Single-view RGB-D Human Reconstruction: Experiments

 Here we introduce key implementation details.
 Please see the appendix for more information.
 During training, the input has a resolution of $H = 512$ and $W = 512$.
 We operate at $H_O = 256$, $W_O = 256$, while the intermediate resolution is $h_O = 128$ and $w_O = 128$.
 During training, for each mesh, we randomly sample $N = 10$ planes in the range of $[z_\text{min}, z_\text{max}]$ at each training iteration.~\Ie, the set $\mathcal{Z}_N$ contains 10 depth values.
 As mentioned in~\secref{sec: oplane train}, during training, we set $z_\text{max}$ to be the ground-truth mesh's furthest depth.

-The four deep nets, all of which we detail next, are mostly convolutional.
-We use the triple \textit{(in, out, k)} to denote the input channels, the output channels, and the kernel size of a convolutional layer.
+The four deep nets, which we detail next, are mostly convolutional.
+We use \textit{(in, out, k)} to denote the input/output channels and the kernel size of a convolutional layer.

 \textbf{Spatial network $f_\text{spatial}$} (\equref{eq: O_zi final}): It's a three-layer convolutional neural net (CNN) with a configuration of (256, 128, 3), (128, 128, 3), (128, 1, 1).
 We use group norm~\cite{Wu2018GroupN} and ReLU activation.